alexdesousa/alexdesousa.github.io/_posts/2019-07-06-yggdrasil-easy-pub-sub-in-elixir.md

 > Norse cosmology.

 [Yggdrasil](https://github.com/gmtprime/yggdrasil) was our pub-sub generalization.
-Using the strong foundations of Phoenix pub-sub application, we built an agnostic publisher/subscriber application that has:
+Using the strong foundations of Phoenix pub-sub library, we built an agnostic publisher/subscriber application that has:

 - Multi node support.